nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 During the course of our development, we found out that sometimes the responses we receive are not the full set of 500 data per call.
 This led to some confusion at first but the behaviour seems random and definitely not caused by our program.
-Thus, we have to do multiple checks such as checking whether any data is being send over (even if response is 200 OK) and tabulate the number of carpark that exists in the response.
+Thus, we have to do multiple checks such as checking whether any data is being sent over (even if response is 200 OK) and tabulate the number of carpark that exists in the response.

 **Dataset does not adhere to the documentation**